gsidhu/buzee-tauri/logbook.md

 # Logbook

+## Sidecar (OCR) TODO
+- Add a page to let user OCR a PDF or image.
+  - Add dialog to select file.
+- Modify textra and winocr_cli to pass a "finished" message to stdout so the child process can be stopped and output text file read.

 ## - Set up cron job to index every hour.
 ## - Add UI for setting global shortcut.
 ## - Figure out why sync button doesn't stop the process when PDFs are being indexed.